-- (8) Given the above and the inaction of the Republic of Serbia in adopting any measure rectifying the breach, it results that no tangible progress has been achieved after the adoption of Decision D/2016/04/MC-EnC.
-The failure of the Republic of Serbia to comply with the acquis communautaire on environment as listed in Article 16 of the Treaty, remains thus completely unchanged. - (9) As will be reasoned below, the violation by the Republic of Serbia of Article 1 of Decision 2016/04/MC-EnC continues to exist and is to be qualified as a serious and persistent breach.
+- (7) In the Implementation Report 2017, the Secretariat emphasized that Ukraine still fails to implement correctly the Sulphur in Fuel Directive into national legislation, recalled the infringement procedure opened against it in this respect, and noted in particular that amendments introduced in December 2016 are not sufficient to comply with the Ministerial Council Decision of October 2016. - (8) Ukraine has not reported to the Secretariat or the Permanent High Level Group about any measures taken or any other steps undertaken with the aim to rectify the breaches of the Treaty as identified in Ministerial Council Decision 2016/05/MC-EnC. - (9) While the expiry of the original provisions of Resolution No. 927 could have rectified the breach established by Decision 2016/05/MC-EnC, with the amendments enacted by Resolution No. 973 Ukraine actually extended the non-compliant situation with Energy Community law until after the adoption of Decision 2016/05/MC-EnC.
+The failure of Ukraine to comply with the acquis communautaire on environment as listed in Article 16 of the Treaty, remains thus completely unchanged. - (10) As will be reasoned below, the violation by Ukraine of Article 1 of Decision 2016/05/MC-EnC continues to exist and is to be qualified as a serious and persistent breach.
 Therefore, the Secretariat decided to follow up on the Ministerial Council's request and submit this Request to the Ministerial Council for the determination of the existence of a serious and persistent breach under Article 92 of the Treaty.